-Dr Pete Stebbins, PhD, is Australia's leading expert on High Performance Teams in Education & Health.
+Dr Pete Stebbins, PhD, is Australia's leading expert on High Performance Teams.
 Pete is seriously passionate about helping leaders and teams develop higher levels of performance.
-With many years of professional practice and research behind him, Pete is an enthusiastic keynote speaker, facilitator and coach.
+With many vears of professional practice and research behind him.
+Pete is an enthusiastic kevnote speaker, facilitator and coach.
 You can find out more about Pete at www.drpetestebbins.com